Loading…

 Makli is overwhelming in scale, hill after hill of tombs ranging from simple carved graves to vast domed mausolea of kings and Sufi saints, spread as far as the eye can see.
 It served as the burial ground for the capital of Sindh through several dynasties, and walking among the monuments is like reading four centuries of the region's history in stone.

-The finest tombs, such as those of Jam Nizamuddin and the Tarkhan and Arghun rulers, show a remarkable fusion of styles, Persian domes, Mughal proportions, Hindu and Gujarati carving motifs, and the cobalt glazed tiles of Sindh.
+The finest tombs, such as those of Jam Nizamuddin II and the Tarkhan and Arghun rulers, show a remarkable fusion of styles, Persian domes, Mughal proportions, Hindu and Gujarati carving motifs, and the cobalt glazed tiles of Sindh.
 The intricacy of the stone carving on the sandstone tombs is extraordinary and rewards close attention.

 Planning tip